 Awarded the Dark Poetry Scholarship from the Horror Writers Association, Reinhart's poems and short works have been published internationally in print and online.
 He has been nominated for the Rhysling Award for best science-fiction poem in the previous year and the Dwarf Stars Award for the best short sci-fi poem of the previous year.
-He has won the Poetry Nook weekly contest, which he now helps edit, seven times.
+He has won the Poetry Nook weekly contest seven times.

 "Poetry opens floodgates of perception that are usually closed to purely intellectual examination.
 Just as quantum experimentation demonstrates that human observation can alter the results of an experiment, poetry holds a lens to the world - inner and outer - and applies the human component - that which deals fundamentally in love, the highest of all human aspirations - to phenomena we most often take for granted.
 By seeing an earthworm with our hearts, we can experience the world from its perspective.
 Poetry has the power to save us."

 Reinhart's four books to date span a wide range of his work, ranging from dark sci-fi/horror to humorous scenes from his family life, to experimental word compositions, & more serious social commentary.
 Read interviews & reviews here and check out Reinhart's musical side, featuring traditional Texas style fiddle music.